 I have always baked bread in times of sorrow.
 Or joy.
-There's something about my chemical makeup that feels conte3638421685_ab45e20584nted and useful and providing when I get my hands in the dough, mixing and pounding and kneading, making a minor miracle out of ordinary household ingredients.
+There's something about my chemical makeup that feels contented and useful and providing when I get my hands in the dough, mixing and pounding and kneading, making a minor miracle out of ordinary household ingredients.

 You can get a lot of stress out, baking bread.